hyperlane-xyz/hyperlane-monorepo/rust/README.md

 ### Repo layout

+- `hyperlane-core`
+  - contains implementations of core primitives
+  - lowest level of the dependency graph
+  - this includes
+    - traits (interfaces) for the on-chain contracts
+    - model implementations of the contracts in rust
+    - merkle tree implementations (for provers)
 - `hyperlane-base`
-  - lowest dependency hyperlane utilities
   - contains shared utilities for building off-chain agents
+  - depends on hyperlane-{chainname}
   - this includes
     - trait implementations for different chains
     - shared configuration file formats
     - basic setup for an off-chain agent
-- `hyperlane-core`
-  - depends on hyperlane-base
-  - contains implementations of core primitives
-  - this includes
-    - traits (interfaces) for the on-chain contracts
-    - model implementations of the contracts in rust
-    - merkle tree implementations (for provers)
 - `chains/hyperlane-ethereum`
-  - depends on hyperlane-core (and transitively hyperlane-base)
+  - depends on hyperlane-core
   - interfaces to the ethereum contracts
 - `chains/hyperlane-fuel`
   - depends on hyperlane-core
   - interfaces to the fuel contracts
 - `agents`
+  - depends on hyperlane-base
   - each of the off-chain agents implemented thus far

+### Dependency Graph

+hyperlane-core <---(depended on by)--- hyperlane-{chainname} <---(depended on by)--- hyperlane-base <---(depended on by)--- agents